-- 9.38 There were many examples of failures to pass on intelligence to investigators engaged in the investigation of the serious crime discussed in this statement.
+There were many examples of failures to pass on intelligence to investigators engaged in the investigation of the serious crime discussed in this statement.
 This meant that investigative lines of inquiry were not followed and individuals, who might have been subject to detailed and robust investigation, were effectively excluded from consideration.
-In the case of the incidents prior to the Loughinisland murders, limited action was taken against the UVF unit suspected of a series of serious crimes. - 9.39 These failings represent more than 'intelligence failures'.
+In the case of the incidents prior to the Loughinisland murders, limited action was taken against the UVF unit suspected of a series of serious crimes.

+These failings represent more than 'intelligence failures'.
 At best they are indicative of an 'intelligence mindset', which placed the collection of information before the prevention and detection of crime.
-At worst they indicate a disregard by some for the suffering of the families involved at the hands of loyalist paramilitary gangs and a corrupting involvement, tacitly or otherwise, in serious criminal acts. - 9.40 Many of the individual issues, which I have identified in this report, including the protection of informants through both wilful acts and passive 'turning of a blind eye', catastrophic failures in police investigations and the destruction of records are in themselves evidence of collusion, as defined by Judge Smithwick.
-When viewed collectively, I have no hesitation in unambiguously determining that 'collusion' is a significant feature of the Loughinisland murders.
+At worst they indicate a disregard by some for the suffering of the families involved at the hands of loyalist paramilitary gangs and a corrupting involvement, tacitly or otherwise, in serious criminal acts.

+Many of the issues I have identified in this report, including the protection of informants through both wilful acts and the passive 'turning a blind eye' are in themselves evidence of collusion as defined by Judge Smithwick.
+When viewed collectively I have no hesitation in unambiguously determining that collusion is a significant feature of the Loughinisland murders.